 A higher level of due diligence is required if the in-kind contribution is significant.
-For all items involving an in-kind contribution in excess of \$500,000, the institution must corroborate the price confirmed by the contributor or the supplier with other sources of information and formally assess the fair market value.
+For all items involving an in-kind contribution in excess of \$500,000, institutions must corroborate the price confirmed by the contributor or the supplier with other sources of information and formally assess the fair market value.
 This may involve, for example, performing a market comparison, a comparison with previous purchases at the institution or by other institutions or an appraisal.
 It is possible that the information required to perform the assessment may not be readily available at the institution.

-For these items, the institution must provide to the CFI prior to award finalization a description of the valuation method used or expected to be used.
+For these items, institutions must provide to the CFI prior to award finalization a description of the valuation method used or expected to be used.
 It must also forward to the CFI the fair market value assessment for these items prior to the transfer of ownership to the institution or once the transfer of ownership has been completed.
-The institution should seek the expertise of its purchasing or supply management departments, as well as those departments that are responsible for the assessment of the valuation of in-kind gifts.
+Institutions should seek the expertise of its purchasing or supply management departments, as well as those departments that are responsible for the assessment of the valuation of in-kind donations.
 The fair market value assessment should be reviewed and approved by the head of one of these departments.
-The institution should keep all supporting documentation for this assessment (e.g. bids, invoices for similar purchases) on file for audit purposes so that it is available upon request.
+Institutions should keep all supporting documentation for this assessment (e.g., bids, invoices for similar purchases) on file for audit purposes so that it is available upon request.

 The CFI will perform a high-level review of the assessment and ensure that the methodology used by the institution appears reasonable.
 However, the CFI will not seek to validate the data elements during this review.
 Any concerns regarding the methodology will be communicated to the institution.
 For a sample of projects selected for audit, the CFI will perform procedures at a later date to validate facts and elements included in the assessment.
 If a third-party appraisal is required, the institution must contact the CFI.
-The CFI will coordinate and pay for the appraisal if no alternative valuation method is available.
+The CFI will coordinate and pay for a selection of appraisals, based on its risk-based approach.
+The CFI will only pay for an appraisal if no alternative valuation method is available.